MLO-OLAGUNJU/MLO-OLAGUNJU/README.md

 # 👋 Hi, I’m OLAGUNJU OLADELE EMMANUEL, but you can call me MLO-OLAGUNJU!

 ## 👀 About Me
 I'm passionate about coding.
-Currently, I'm a MernStack FullStack and AI Enthusiast.
+Currently, I'm a MernStack FullStack Developer and an AI Enthusiast.

 ## 🌱 I’m Currently Learning
 I'm on a journey to master the MernStack and AI Learning.
 Always excited to explore new horizons in the world of tech!